david-randoll/AutomationEngine/README.md

 # AutomationEngine

-AutomationEngine is a flexible, extensible Java library for building, managing, and executing automations based on events and context.
-It provides core abstractions and utilities to define automations using code, YAML, or JSON formats, and enables event-driven automation workflows.
+AutomationEngine is a flexible and extensible Java library for building event-driven automation workflows.
+It allows developers to define and execute automations using YAML, JSON, or Java code.
+Automations respond to incoming events and context, making it easy to implement dynamic business logic in a structured, declarative way.

+# Overview

+AutomationEngine is built for:

+- Defining automation logic through code or configuration
+- Responding to events in real time
+- Dynamically executing actions based on conditions
+- Seamless integration into Spring Boot applications

+It provides a modular architecture where triggers, conditions, and actions are all pluggable and customizable.

-# Features
+# Key Features

 - **Register and manage automations**: Easily register, remove, and execute automations at runtime.
 - **Event-driven**: Trigger automations in response to custom events or event contexts.
 - **Flexible formats**: Define automations programmatically or via YAML/JSON for dynamic configuration.
 - **Spring integration**: Includes starter modules for seamless integration with Spring applications.
-- **Extensible**: Core utilities for reflection and type resolution, plus pluggable action, trigger, condition, and result builders.
+- **Extensible**: Fully extensible for custom triggers, variables, conditions, result and actions

 # Getting Started

 ## Installation

-Add the AutomationEngine core library to your project.
-If you're using Maven:
+To use AutomationEngine with Spring Boot, add the following dependency:

 ```xml